amyles/coherence-workshop-handson/coherence-workshop-handson.md

 Existing Kubeconfig file found at /home/your_user/.kube/config and new config merged into it
 ```

-Check that the context is available:
+Check that the context is available by typinge the command below (kubectl config get-contexts) :

 ```
 $ kubectl config get-contexts